aaron-grau/curic/javascript/readings/vanilla_javascript.md

 Fortunately for us, MDN provides an excellent source of documentation for all things JavaScript, including the [DOM][mdn-dom].

 Now, ye be forewarned that much of working with vanilla JavaScript is looking through the docs.
-We can't provide you with a code snippet for every jQuery method, but we can give you a few starting points.
+We can't provide you with a vanilla code snippet for every jQuery method, but we can give you a few starting points.

 ### DOM Elements